 Obtain Digital Signature Certificates

-As per the Information Technology Act, 2000, Digital Signature means authentication of any electronic record by a subscriber by means of an electronic method or procedure in accordance with the provisions of Section 3.
+As per the Information Technology Act, of 2000, Digital Signature means authentication of any electronic record by a subscriber using an electronic method or procedure per the provisions of Section 3.

 For the registration of a company, the application for incorporation is to be signed electronically.
 So, digital signatures on the documents are used for electronic incorporation.
 This also ensures, the authenticity of the documents.